-A Good Time and Place
+Set a Good Time and Place

 It can be difficult to talk with your parents about their advancing ages and to tackle tough questions like an increased need for health care and what financial and legal arrangements are best for their needs.
 It is best to plan the conversation to happen in a comfortable and quiet place such as your home or theirs.
 Make sure all siblings are present to alleviate miscommunication or disagreements later on.
 And be sure to allow for enough time to meet.
 While the conversation may take a few hours, dragging it on too long, especially if everyone doesn't see eye-to-eye, can lead to fatigue and unfavorable results.
 Taking a break or deciding to meet at another time can let everyone collect their thoughts and come back to the table with more thoughtful solutions.

-It is important to remember that your ideas for your parent's care and living arrangements may be different than theirs and that the goal of the conversation is to determine the right type of care for your parents that respect their wishes.
+It is important to remember that your ideas for your parents' care and living arrangements may be different than theirs and that the goal of the conversation is to determine the right type of care for your parents that respect their wishes.

-Before the conversation create a list of your concerns, especially if you have observed recent health care challenges, such as difficulties with the Activities of Daily Living or increased instances of falls or other incidents that may lead to a medical issue.
+Before the conversation create a list of your concerns, especially if you have observed recent health care challenges, such as difficulties with the activities of daily living or increased instances of falls or other incidents that may lead to a medical issue.

 Bring up the conversation in the context of helping them plan for their care now and into the future.
 And make it clear this conversation is about their wants, needs and wishes, not about dollar amounts or inheritances.

 Do Your Research on Important Legal Documents Needed

-- what residential options they would consider if their health declined and they could no longer reside in their home,
+- what residential options they would consider if their health declined and they could no longer reside in their home

-Although speaking about these issues may seem uncomfortable, it will help to ensure your parent's wishes are met and will also provide you with the peace of mind that you are carrying out their wishes rather than having to make important decisions on your own in a crisis situation.
+Although speaking about these issues may seem uncomfortable, it will help to ensure your parents' wishes are met and will also provide you with the peace of mind that you are carrying out their wishes rather than having to make important decisions on your own in a crisis situation.

-Keep the Conversation Going
+Keep the Conversation Going with your Parents

 It is certainly easier, less stressful, and less expensive to have these conversations while your parents are in good health rather than during a crisis.
 Unfortunately, many families postpone this conversation for too long.
 An accident or medical emergency can suddenly put families into a frantic care situation with little to no options to safeguard assets and get the care their parents may have hoped for.

 To find out more about setting up an estate plan, protecting assets and our signature Life Care Plan legal service which combines Asset Protection, Medicaid and Care Advocacy, and offers a holistic approach that helps families with every aspect of caring for someone with long term care needs, contact Tully Law Group at 631-424-2800 to set up a free consultation.